 The library in my town of Cambridge, the Varnum Library, hosted a Candidates Forum last night for Zac Mayo and Lucy Rogers who are running for an open seat in the Vermont House of Representatives, representing Cambridge and the neighboring town of Waterville.
 It was an extraordinary event, and it gives me renewed faith in our democracy.

-Both Lucy and Zac are young (30 or younger) and both are putting considerable energy into this campaign – knocking on doors and meeting with people affected by government such as small business owners, childcare providers, healthcare providers, and many others.
+Both Lucy and Zac are young (in their 20s) and both are putting considerable energy into this campaign – knocking on doors and meeting with people affected by government such as small business owners, childcare providers, healthcare providers, and many others.
 There are differences between the candidates, but they both grew up here, went through the local schools, went away for a time, and came back.
 Both Zac and Lucy are clearly committed to serving the people of Cambridge and Waterville.

 The most striking thing about the campaign, especially in light of current national politics, is their shared commitment to civility.
 At the end of two hours last night of respectfully making statements and answering questions, Lucy and Zac sang a song together for the benefit of the audience.
 I’ve never seen anything like it in any political campaign: